Sunset Homes' Wildwood Series in Livermore (1970–1974): a suburban showpiece

 From a July 12, 1970 Oakland Tribune ad—run, run (away?)... it's a grand opening. |

-Wildwood model homes
+The model homes of Wildwood

 The model complex on Asti Court in Sunset East featured four fully decorated homes to start, later expanded to five.
 Each plan brought its own personality—spacious, sunny, and packed with design details that whispered (or shouted) “this is not your parents’ ranch house.”